• Skip to primary navigation

 Can you freeze beetroot hummus?

 Yes, you can freeze beetroot hummus.
-Freezing it is a great way to prevent waste and have a ready-to-go dip or spread on hand for when you need it.
+Freezing is a great way to prevent waste and have a ready-to-go dip or spread on hand when you need it.
 It's also ideal if you want to make a double batch when you may have a lot of beets to use up.

 To freeze hummus, transfer it to an airtight container, leaving some room at the top to allow for expansion.
 You can also freeze it in small portions, such as in ice cube trays, for easier portion control.

 When you're ready to use the frozen hummus, thaw it in the refrigerator overnight or on the counter for a few hours.
 Once thawed, give it a good stir to bring back the creamy texture.
-You may need to add a bit of olive oil or a splash of water to adjust the consistency, but check it first.
+You may need to add a bit of olive oil or a splash of water to adjust the consistency but check it first.

 Please note that freezing and thawing can affect the texture and flavour of hummus a little.
 It may not be quite as smooth and creamy as fresh hummus.
 However, the taste and nutrition will be unaffected.